With all my travelling around the world, it is

 Make the tea

-use Skype to stay in touch in ways that they haven’t been able to
+Skype to stay in touch in ways that they haven’t been able to before.

-before.
-They can talk to each other for hours free of charge (even
+They can talk to each other for hours free of charge (even though they

-though they may be thousands of miles apart).
-They can carry their
+may be thousands of miles apart).
+They can carry their landline number

-landline number and check their voicemail wherever they go, and avoid
+and check their voicemail wherever they go, and avoid roaming charges.

-roaming charges.
-Skype is also ideal for staying in touch where the
+Skype is also ideal for staying in touch where the telephone

-are a lot of services out there that do a similar thing.
-We believe
+lot of services out there that do a similar thing.
+We believe that

 behind any computer firewall without any setting up.
 Your calls and